-Choose how you’ll make supplementary declarations for EU goods brought into Great Britain, that you entered into your own records without authorisation.
+Choose how you’ll make supplementary declarations for EU goods brought into Great Britain from 1 January 2021 to 31 December 2021, that you entered into your own records without authorisation.

 Choose which simplified declaration to use